hartwigmedical/hmftools/serve/README.md

 ### ACTIN Curation

-ACTIN ingest the molecular inclusion criteria which is extract from the ACTIN treatment database (see also [actin](https://github.com/hartwigmedical/actin/blob/master/serve-bridge/README.md)).
+ACTIN ingest the molecular inclusion criteria which are extracted from the ACTIN treatment database (see also [actin](https://github.com/hartwigmedical/actin/blob/master/serve-bridge/README.md)).
-The inclusion criteria can be defined as a set of rules, to determine possible eligibility.
+The inclusion criteria in the trials of the ACTIN database are defined in terms of specific rules.

 Rule | When does a patient pass evaluation?
 ---|---